-When they reached kindergarten, it appeared that children who were in PEK child care Cohorts 1 and 2 had an advantage on some measures compared to their kindergarten classmates who did not participate in PEK.
+It appeared that PEK Cohorts 1 and 2 children had an advantage on some academic measures compared to their kindergarten classmates in the comparison groups who did not participate in PEK.
 However, the advantages were not very consistent across the two cohorts.
 The most consistent finding was for vocabulary, where PEK child care children in both Cohorts 1 and 2 scored significantly higher on average compared to classmates without prior preschool or child care center experience.
 PEK child care Cohort 1 children also scored significantly higher in vocabulary than their classmates with preschool experience.
-In the area of reading, PEK child care Cohort 1 children scored significantly higher on average than the group without preschool or child care center experience but not the group with such experience.
+As indicated, it is possible that this advantage is related to the higher proportions of ELL children in the comparison groups, even though we adjusted for this factor in our analyses.
+In the area of reading, PEK Cohort 1 child care children scored significantly higher on average than the comparison group without preschool or child care center experience, but not higher than the group with such experience.
 Children in PEK child care Cohort 2 did not appear to have an advantage in reading over either of the kindergarten classmate comparison groups.
-However, PEK child care Cohort 2 children did have significant advantages on average in the areas of writing and math skills over their classmates without preschool experience, but not over their classmates with experience.
-Advantages in writing and math were not observed for PEK child care Cohort 1 children, who did not significantly differ from their classmates in these areas (Figures A72-A73).
+However, PEK child care Cohort 2 children did have significant advantages on average in the areas of writing and math skills over their classmates without preschool experience. but not over their classmates with such experience.
+Advantages in writing and math were not observed for PEK Cohort 1child care children, who did not differ significantly from their classmates in these areas (Figures A73-A74).

-Child care Cohort 4 children scored similarly to their classmate comparison group who had prior preschool experience.
+On the academic assessments child care Cohort 4 children scored similarly to their classmate comparison group who had prior preschool experience.
 Comparison with classmates without prior preschool experience was not conducted due to a very small number of children in this group.
-It should be noted that due to the small percentage of children assessed in kindergarten, the results may not reflect the academic outcomes of all Cohort 4 children (Figure A74).
-As mentioned earlier, Cohort 3 children did not have a comparison group in kindergarten.
+It should be noted that due to the small percentage of children assessed in kindergarten, the results may not reflect the academic outcomes of all Cohort 4 children (Figure A75).